List of video games featuring Spider-Man: Capcom's arcade fighting games

 Venom also appears as a playable character in the latter two games.

 Spider-Man later returns in Marvel vs. Capcom 3: Fate of Two Worlds.

-This Spider-Man was seemingly killed by Morlun with a single punch during the events of Spider-Verse.
+This version of Spider-Man was seemingly killed by Morlun during the events of Spider-Verse.

 The Amazing Spider-Man: Web of Fire

-Spider-Man: Web of Fire was developed by Harutyun Zatikian in 1996 and published by Sega for the Sega 32X, as one of the final titles for the add-on.
+Spider-Man: Web of Fire was developed by BlueSky Software and Zono in 1996 and published by Sega for the Sega 32X, as one of the final titles for the add-on.
 The game is a platform action game similar to the previous Sega title, Spider-Man vs. The Kingpin.
 This time Spider-Man teams up with Daredevil to prevent the invading forces of HYDRA from taking over New York City.
 The game is broken into six levels with bosses such as the Eel, Tangle, and the Super-Adaptoid.

 Spider-Man: The Sinister Six

 Spider-Man: The Sinister Six, developed by Brooklyn Multimedia was an adventure game for the PC.
 The game was released in 1996 and published by Byron Preiss Multimedia.
 The game allowed the user to choose the path the narrative would take, interact with characters as Peter Parker, collect items, and confront various puzzles, boss battles, and mini games.
+In the game, Spider-Man is voiced by Buster Maxwell.